 Makerspaces are places designed for the purpose of innovation and creation.
 Easily accessible to all with no shortage of tools, equipment, and resources to make something new.
 Makerspaces provide the opportunity for everyone to engage in hands-on creative activities otherwise not taught in a traditional educational setting.
 Project ideas can vary and will often focus … Continue reading Makerspaces

-We've heard of all the advantages of getting our kids to spend more time outdoors.
-Maybe you've read about it in a research article or overheard it amongst friends, the message is clear, outdoor play aides in the healthy development of the whole child.
-We're very fortunate to have a myriad of program options and … Continue reading Take It Outside!
+We've all heard of the many advantages of getting our kids to spend more time outdoors.
+Maybe you've read about it in a research article or heard about it on the news, the message is clear, outdoor play aides in the healthy development of the whole child.
+We're very fortunate to have a myriad of … Continue reading Take It Outside!

 Don't throw out those greeting cards you received over the Holidays just yet, instead preserve those memories and make recycled placemats for the entire family!
 Cut the front off each of the cards, set them out in front of you and arrange them as you'd like onto a piece of bristol board, cut to size … Continue reading Make A Recycled Placemat